SpecFact CLI Documentation

 See what's wrong with your code right now

-Run a scored code review on an existing repo with uvx, then iterate.
+Run a scored code review, inspect AI-bloat cleanup candidates, then iterate.

 Set up IDE slash-command workflows